 Muslim Spain (or al-Andalus) dated from the Islamic conquest of the Visigothic kingdom in 711.
-Christian resistance survived in Asturias, in the far north, but it took centuries for the kingdoms of Castile, Aragón, León, and Navarre to gain the strength to push slowly southwards into Muslim lands.
+Christian resistance survived in Asturias. in the far north, but it took centuries for the kingdoms of Castile, Aragón, León, and Navarre to gain the strength to push slowly southward into Muslim lands.
 This gradual reconquest, known as the Reconquista, gathered pace during the 11th century, when the Muslim regions broke up into numerous competing emirates ("taifas") and lost the strategically important city of Toledo in central Spain, in 1085.

 The growth of the crusading spirit in western Europe also accelerated the progress of the Reconquista.
 Formal crusades against the Spanish Muslims (or Moors) were declared several times from the mid-14th century and a military culture emerged, in which raids into al-Andalus acquired the air of righteous expeditions.
-From the 12th century, military orders, such as Santiago and Alcántara, were founded.
+From See also: Founding of Baghdad 86-93 = The fall of Jerusalem 106-07 = The fall of Constantinople 138-41 = Christopher Columbus reaches America 142-47 = The Treaty of Tordesillas 148-51 the 12th century, military orders, such as Santiago and Alcántara, were founded.
 They frequently spearheaded independent thrusts into Muslim territory, amassing great wealth in the process, which enabled them to sustain extended campaigns and ransom Christians taken prisoner in the wars.
 They also repopulated land conquered from the Muslims with Christians.